textlab/spoken_norwegian_resources/README.md

 # Introduction

 The LIA Treebank and The NDC Treebank are two Norwegian treebanks with dialect transcriptions from about the same 17 places in Norway, transcribed in Nynorsk and Bokmål respectively.
-Both treebanks are annotated in the same way with part-of-speech morphological features and dependency-style syntactic analysis.
+Both treebanks are annotated in the same way with part-of-speech, morphological features and dependency-style syntactic analysis.

 ## The LIA Treebank